ElisEck/MO-x-IFC/README.md

 # MO-x-IFC

-This repository contains tools for a bidirectional Modelica-IFC-Translation
+This repository contains tools for a bidirectional Modelica-IFC-Translation.

+See conference paper: ["Bidirectional coupling of Building Information Modeling and Building Simulation using ontologies"](https://publica.fraunhofer.de/handle/publica/412499) EG-ICE 2021

 ## MoTTL-Transcriptor v.0.9